JacksonBurns/fastprop/paper/paper.md

 Taking into account that reference model has been trained on a significantly larger amount of data, this performance is admirable.
 Also notable is the difference in training times.
 Chemprop takes 7 minutes and 2 seconds while `fastprop` completes in only 42 seconds, again a factor of ten faster.
-The linear model fails entirely, performing dramatically worse than all other models.
+The linear QSPR model fails entirely, performing dramatically worse than all other models.
 <!--
 [07/26/2024 04:28:28 PM fastprop.descriptors] INFO: Descriptor calculation complete, elapsed time: 0:00:08.613929
 [07/26/2024 04:29:01 PM fastprop.cli.train] INFO: Displaying validation results: